 Wonders Never Cease

 You are the hero or heroine, plain and simple.
-The cost of all wondrous actions is reduced by 1 for you.
+The cost of all wondrous actions is reduced by 1 for you, but they count as normal for Wonder points spent.

 You have a sixth sense for spotting the wonders of the Ultracosm.
 Once per session, describe such a wonder at a relevant juncture of the adventure.
 It should be within sight, accessible, but not without danger.
 Gain wonder points relevant to how fitting your description is for the tone of the current world.